MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![24](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/24.png){:class="blog-image" onclick="expandImage(this)"}

 Whether because we suspect there might be additional configurations or because we've carefully examined `Apache's` configuration files, we find clues about the possible existence of additional domains.
-For instance, in the `ports.conf` file, it mentions that any port changes or additions may require adjustments to the _VirtualHost_ declaration in `/etc/apache2/sites-enabled/000-default.conf`.
+For instance, in the `ports.conf` file, it mentions that any port changes or additions may require adjustments to the _VirtualHost_ statement in `/etc/apache2/sites-enabled/000-default.conf`.
 This reminds us that the server has been applying `virtual hosting` from the start, which could indicate the presence of domains we are not aware of yet.

 ```
 http://monitors.htb/wp-content/plugins/wp-with-spritz/wp.spritz.content.filter.php?url=../../../../../../etc/apache2/ports.conf